fmalina/revisions-blocl/activism/utopiaforrealists.md

 of the most widespread myths of our times.

-Given our obsession with it, it’s hard to believe that just 80 years ago the GDP didn’t even exist.
+Given our obsession with it, it’s hard to believe that just 80 years ago the GDP didn't even exist.

 If you had asked Hoover how “the economy” was doing, he would have given you a puzzled look because he would have had no notion of our modern understanding of the word “economy.”
-“Economy” isn’t really a thing, after all – it’s an idea, and that idea had yet to be invented.
+“Economy” isn't really a thing, after all – it’s an idea, and that idea had yet to be invented.

 From the wreckage of depression and war, the GDP emerged as the ultimate